aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated-staking.md

 3. [Operator connects to the network using pool address derived in step 2](../nodes/validator-node/operator/connect-to-aptos-network.md)
 4. [Owner initializes the delegation pool and sets operator](../nodes/validator-node/operator/delegation-pool-operations.md#initialize-a-delegation-pool)
 5. Delegators can add stake at any time
-6. When the delegation pool reaches 1M APT, the operator can call aptos node join-validator-set to join the active validator set.
+6. When the delegation pool reaches the minimum stake amount, the operator can call aptos node join-validator-set to join the active validator set.
 Changes will be effective in the next epoch.
 7. Validator validates (proposes blocks as a leader-validator) and gains rewards.
 Rewards are distributed to delegators proportionally to stake amount.
 The stake will automatically be locked up for a fixed duration (set by governance) and automatically renewed at expiration.
 8. At any point, if the operator wants to update the consensus key or validator network addresses, they can call aptos node update-consensus-key or aptos node update-validator-network-addresses.
 Similar to changes to stake, the changes to consensus key or validator network addresses are only effective in the next epoch.
 9. Delegators can request to unlock their stake at any time.
 However, their stake will only become withdrawable when the delegation pool lockup expires.